Do you ever find yourself with extra sencha tea leaves after you’re done brewing and enjoying the lovely emerald green color liquid?

 Mix the two together and spread over your face.
 That’s it!

-Let the mask sit on your face for 5-10 minutes before gently washing it off your face.
+Wear the mask for 5-10 minutes before gently washing it off your face.
 Reapply twice a week for smooth, fresh and glowing skin. *This mask is great for sensitive skin, too!

 The honey is completely optional, but it does add some extra nutrients of its own and helps in application.

-Alternatively, you can keep your brewed sencha tea leaves in an empty glass or plastic bottle, covered with water and stored in the fridge.
+Alternatively, you can keep your brewed sencha leaves in an empty glass, covered with water and stored in the fridge.
 Let sit for at least 8 hours and then use daily as a toner.

-No tea leaves are waisted and extra benefit for our skin.
+No tea leaves are wasted and extra benefit for our skin.
 Everyone’s happy!

 For more ideas on how to use your brewed tea leaves check out our articles The Many Uses of Japanese Green Tea and What to do With Used Tea Leaves: Chagra and the Concept of Mottainai.